Arkansas Solar Panel Savings Calculator

 What is the solar payback period in Arkansas?

-The average payback period for solar panels in Arkansas is approximately 14 years.
+Based on the inputs above, the payback period for solar panels in Arkansas is approximately 21.2 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.